 You can get free help with quitting by calling 1-800-QUIT-NOW (1-800-784-8669) or by visiting Smokefree.gov.

-Also, some services to help people quit smoking are covered under the Affordable Care Act, the health care reform law passed in 2010.
-Depending on your insurance plan, you may be able to get these services at no cost to you.
+Thanks to the Affordable Care Act, the health care reform law passed in 2010, insurance plans must cover some services to help people quit smoking.
+Depending on your insurance, you may be able to get these services at no cost to you.

-Check with your insurance provider to find out what kind of counseling and medicines are included in your plan.
+Check with your insurance company to find out what kind of counseling and medicines are included in your plan.
 For information about other services covered by the Affordable Care Act, visit HealthCare.gov.

 Don’t give up!